Infineon/StreamGen/README.md

 ## 📖 Documentation

-Open the documentation by calling `poetry run portray in_browser`.
+Open the documentation by calling `poe docs`.

 ## 🙏 Acknowledgement